TehBrian/RestrictionHelper/README.md

 my [Discord Server](https://chat.tehbrian.xyz)!

 ## Documentation
-Check out the project's [GitHub Wiki](wiki).
-If you're new and just want to find out what the heck is going on, read [Getting Started](gs).
+Check out the project's [GitHub Wiki][wiki].
+If you're new and just want to find out what the heck is going on, read [Getting Started][gs].

 [wiki]: https://github.com/ItsTehBrian/RestrictionHelper/wiki